 “The option we get booked for the most is the 8-piece which is a 6-piece brass section, drums and a dedicated front man.”

 “The quintessential sound for this music is the clarinet and the tuba.
-Our most popular line-up is the 5-piece band of clarinet, trumpet or sax, trombone, tuba or sousaphone, and drums.
-This year we’ve added an accordion to our ranks as well as some of our clients had expressed an interested in this.”
+Our most popular line-up is the 5-piece band of clarinet, trumpet or sax, trombone, tuba/sousaphone, and drums.
+This year we’ve also added an accordion to our ranks as some of our clients had expressed an interested in this.”